developing-ar/vehicle-updates/docs/exporting.rst

     Set the prefix for the generated module.
 For example, setting  to ``Baz.agda`` with a prefix of ``Foo.Bar`` will result in the Agda module with the name `Foo.Bar.Baz`."
+This has no effect on the Rocq compilation.

 Supported backends
 ------------------

-Currently only the Agda interactive theorem prover is supported, but adding support for new ones should be relatively simple, assuming that they have the ability to call out to external solvers.
+Currently the Agda and Rocq interactive theorem provers is supported, but adding support for new ones should be relatively simple, assuming that they have the ability to call out to external solvers.
 Please get in touch if you are interested in adding support for a new ITP.